clinical-meteor/cookbook/cookbook/model-view-controller.md

 The MVC pattern that's used on the web is governed by both standards bodies (IEEE, WC3, etc) and the community involvement of a billion people on this planet.
 Over 20 years, MVC has evolved on the web into entire domain languages, which everybody collectively knows as HTML, CSS, and Javascript.

 Any open-source project that has 1,000 or 10,000 stars on GitHub is peanuts compared to 20 years of Netscape and Internet Explorer, and their billion+ downloads.
 So, be wary of Backbone, Ember, Angular, Knockout, Famo.us, and any other MVC, MVVM, MVP, or other pattern you run across.
-They're re-inventing wheels, and applying an MVC abstraction on top of existing MVC models.
+They're re-inventing wheels.

 That's not to say you shouldn't use those libraries.
 Just be wary of of the terms Model View Controller, and use with a grain of salt (or a saltshaker, really).
 There's no consensus on what these terms mean, with developers of competing libraries using the term 'View' and 'Controller' to mean whatever they conceive it to mean.
 In fact, Blaze.View works as something of a ModelController as far as the Browser is concerned with rendering Views to the ViewPort.
 (Which just goes to show how convoluted this all is.)
 Meteor strives to be an isomorphic technology stack, meaning that the same APIs are run on server, client, database, and elsewhere.
 But MVC models are one area where things are *not* isomorphic (yet).